Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 The protocol can be executed with default parameters:

-- **Input tilt series**: The tilt series to be aligned the dose filtered one is recommened
+- **Input tilt series**: The tilt series to be aligned the dose filtered one is recommended.
 - **Use cummulative correlation**: No.
 - **Tilt axis angle**: Leave it empty.
 It takes the axis orientation from the scipion database.